 - Dole Plantation – Trainers come across the Berry fields to fight off a few of the game's antagonists during the storyline.
 When exploring the fields, you may notice that it resembles the Dole Plantation on a smaller scale.
 IRL, your group can get the iconic Disney parks' Dole Whip and fruit as fresh as it comes.

 - Banzai Pipeline/Sunset Beach – What's a visit to Oahu without a day trip to the North Shore?
 The Banzai Pipeline is the real-life inspiration for Big Wave Beach.
-Check out where the greatest surfers in the world come to catch some waves and where Pokemon trainers travel in the game.
+Check out where the greatest surfers come to catch some waves and where Pokemon trainers travel in the game.

 - Oheʻo Gulch – The island of Maui is turned counterclockwise in the game but essentially is a copy of The Valley Isle.
 It's pretty easy to see Brooklet Hill, a series of pools that serve as the best fishing spot on the Alola region map.
 If you need another reason to drive the iconic Road To Hana, you can see these Seven Sacred Pools in real life near Pīpīwai Trail.